Disclaimer: This post contains affiliate links, which means I may earn some money if you click on one.

 My tips for finding contract templates on Docracy is to look for highly rated documents, like this Independent Contractor Agreement.
 Also look for documents related to you industry or niche (designer, developer, VA) and don’t be afraid to mix and match to create your own.

 After you found a template you like you can add it your documents dashboard and use it as is or start making changes.
-Docracy has smart fields that autopopulate with things like the name and date.
+Docracy used to allow you to send and sign contracts for free but they had to remove that to cut on costs.

 While this option isn’t a free you can purchase all sorts of contracts, legal documents, privacy policies, terms and conditions, and other agreements for just about any niche or business under the sun.